rodrigoolmos/vhdl/README.md

 # vhdl
-this repository contains diferent vhdl code this project is mean to store diferent vhdl functional code
+this repository contains diferent vhdl code this project is meant to store different vhdl functional codes